gryf/mc_extfslib/README.rst

 ULha
 ====

 ULha is an extfs plugin which can be used with lha/lzh/lharc archives.
 Personally, I've use it almost exclusively for archives created long time ago on my Amiga.
-Both reading and writing into archive was implemented.
+Both reading from and writing into archive was implemented.

 Requirements
 ------------

 ULha requires `free lha <http://lha.sourceforge.jp>`_ implementation to work.

 Installation
 ------------

 * copy ``extfslib.py`` and ``ulha`` to ``~/.local/share/mc/extfs/``
 * add or change entry for files handle in ``~/.config/mc/mc.ext``::